 Start With Good Quality Beans

 Many bags on the supermarket shelves contain beans that are many years old, held in silos until they come to market.
-Health food stores and bulk sections may have a higher turnover and fresher beans (even 1 to 2 years old is fine).
+Health food stores and bulk sections may have a higher turnover and fresher beans (even one to two years old is fine).
 Or, consider buying beans directly from a bean grower.
 A reliable source is Rancho Gordo Beans.

 Rinse and Pick Over the Beans